3 steps to deal with the aftermath of the highjacked eslint-scope package

 — Ceej "Obtuse Leadership" Silverio (@ceejbot) July 13, 2018

 According to Laurie Voss (@seldo), users of npm 6 or newer will automatically be notified of this issue if they attempt to build with the component.
-If you are using a private artifact repository manager internally like our Nexus Repository, you might want to consider revoking all internal tokens as well, if you discover this component was downloaded by your organisation.
+If you are using a private artifact repository manager internally like our Sonatype Nexus Repository, you might want to consider revoking all internal tokens as well, if you discover this component was downloaded by your organization.

 Below are three steps you can take today to deal with the aftermath of this package event.